 The maximum allowed total weight is shown on the product's CE-plate and specification page.
-See "Breaker specifications" on page 70.
 If the weight exceeds the maximum allowed total weight shown on the CE-plate and specification page, you have to use other lifting points/methods than originally provided on the product.